 - Process And Template For The Implementation Of Re-Identification Risk Assessment And De-Identification

 - Mitigating Controls To Manage Residual Risk

 - Data Utility

-Healthcare Organizations can download the De-Identification Framework free of charge.
-In the future, the HITRUST CSF will incorporate controls into the framework to ensure organizations are De-Identifying information as required by the HIPAA Privacy Rule and the September 4, 2012, U.S. Department of Health and Human Services Guidance Regarding Methods for De-identification of Protected Health Information in Accordance with the Health Insurance Portability and Accountability Act (HIPAA) (Guidance).
+Organizations can download the De-Identification Framework free of charge.
+Today, the HITRUST CSF incorporates controls into the framework to ensure organizations are De-Identifying information as required by the HIPAA Privacy Rule and the September 4, 2012, U.S. Department of Health and Human Services Guidance Regarding Methods for De-identification of Protected Health Information in Accordance with the Health Insurance Portability and Accountability Act (HIPAA) (Guidance).